Employee Safety & Health Training

 Click here to complete a short questionnaire used to notify ASU Human Resource Services and Environmental Health, Safety, & Emergency Management personnel about an on-the-job injury.

-Just need the latest up-to-date Employee Injury Investigation/Worker's Compensation forms?
-Click here.
+For the latest up-to-date Accident Investigation/Worker's Compensation forms click here.

 Think more.
 Risk less.
 Help us identify safety and health concerns on campus

 The Office of Environmental Health, Safety, and Emergency Management is committed to providing a healthy and safe environment for all faculty, staff, students and visitors to the campus.
 To help us provide this environment, we now offer a web form by which you may report any safety or health concerns to our office.

 If you do not want your identity to be known, then do not type your name, email address and telephone number in the OPTIONAL spaces provided in the form.
 However, please be advised that the IP address of the computer you are using to submit the form will be known.
 Even so, the IP address will be kept in confidence.

 Click here to access the safety and health concern form.

 Appalachian's Office of Environmental Health, Safety, and Emergency Management